kurkle/chartjs-chart-matrix/README.md

 ## Documentation

-You can find documentation for chartjs-chart-treemap at [https://chartjs-chart-matrix.pages.dev/](https://chartjs-chart-matrix.pages.dev/).
+You can find documentation for chartjs-chart-matrix at [https://chartjs-chart-matrix.pages.dev/](https://chartjs-chart-matrix.pages.dev/).

 ## Quickstart